Super Bowl XXXIV: Fourth quarter

 The Titans' first score sparked them to rally.
-After forcing the Rams to punt on their ensuing possession, a pair of 21-yard completions from McNair to tight end Jackie Harris and wide receiver Isaac Byrd aided a 13-play, 79-yard drive that was capped by George's 2-yard touchdown run to make the score 16–13.
-The Tennessee defense then forced the Rams to a three-and-out, and Horan's 30-yard punt gave the Titans the ball back at their 47-yard line.
-The Titans' offense then drove only 28 yards on their ensuing possession, but it was close enough for Del Greco to attempt a 43-yard field goal.
-This time, Del Greco's kick was good, tying the score at 16–16 with just 2:12 left in the game.
-The 16-point deficit was the largest deficit to be erased in a Super Bowl and the first greater than 10 points.
-It was also the first time in any Super Bowl a team down double digits in the 4th quarter had tied the game.
+After forcing the Rams to punt on their ensuing possession, a pair of 21-yard completions from McNair to wide receiver Isaac Byrd and tight end Jackie Harris aided a 13-play, 79-yard drive that was capped by George's second touchdown of the game, a 2-yard run, to cut the Titans' deficit to 16–13.
+The Titans' defense then forced the Rams to a three-and-out, and Horan's 30-yard punt gave the Titans the ball back at their 47-yard line.
+The Titans' offense then drove only 28 yards on their ensuing possession, but it was close enough for Del Greco to kick a 43-yard field goal, tying the score at 16–16 with just 2:12 left in regulation.
+The 16–0 deficit was the largest deficit to be erased in a Super Bowl and the first greater than 10 points.
+It was also the first time in any Super Bowl a team down double digits in the fourth quarter came back to tie the game.

-Then on the Rams' first play of their ensuing drive, Warner threw a long pass that was caught at the Titans' 38-yard line by Bruce, who then ran it all the way into the end zone for a 73-yard touchdown to give St. Louis a 23–16 lead.
-Likewise, in the 1951 NFL Championship Game, quarterback Norm Van Brocklin's 73-yard game-winning touchdown pass to wide receiver Tom Fears broke a 17–17 tie in the fourth quarter and gave the Rams a seven-point victory to win the NFL title.
-Warner's touchdown pass to Bruce was his only completion of the 4th quarter.
+Then on the first play of the Rams' ensuing drive, Warner threw a long pass that was caught at the Titans' 38-yard line by Bruce, who then went the distance for a 73-yard touchdown reception to give the Rams a 23–16 lead.
+Likewise, in the 1951 NFL Championship Game, quarterback Norm Van Brocklin's 73-yard game-winning touchdown pass to wide receiver Tom Fears broke a 16–16 tie in the fourth quarter and gave the Rams a seven-point victory to win the NFL title.
+Warner's touchdown pass to Bruce was his only completion of the fourth quarter.